ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-04-23-rushing-to-germany.md

 ## Arriving at my friends farm

-Headed to the farm of my friends, I still had 500km in front of me after passing the German boarder in the afternoon.
+After passing the German boarder in the afternoon, there were about 500km left to reach the farm of my friends in Bavaria.
 I was still driving when it was dark.

 ![Driving in the darkness](/assets/images/IMG_7821.jpg)

-Around 10pm I reached the farm.
+Around 10pm, I reached the farm.
 While my [trip to the Canaries in January]({% post_url 2020-01-26-crossing-spain %}) took me a month, I nailed the 2600km in only two and a half days on my way back.
 I was exhausted but happy.
 I finally arrived at a safe spot where I can freely and indefinitely stay with my van until the global situation will become better again. :pray:

 ![Van parked at the farm](/assets/images/IMG_7831.jpg)